Axon-Shield/blog.github.io/_posts/2024-12-05-how-we-designed-automated-certificate-lifecycle-management-20-years-of-iteration.md

 - **Central inventory**: Moving from spreadsheets to simple databases

 ### Lessons Learned
-- **Reliability matters**: Scripts fail, and when they do, you need backup plans
+- **Reliability matters**: Scripts fail
+  - and when they do
+  - you need backup plans
 - **Visibility is crucial**: Knowing what certificates exist is the first step
 - **Integration challenges**: Different systems require different approaches
 - **Change management**: Automated changes need proper testing and rollback